emmercm/www/src/blog/creating-before-after-hooks-for-unix-commands.md

 ## A use case

-I have run into a few situations where I would like some setup or cleanup code to execute before a command executes.
-A concrete example I talked about in "[Reliably Finding Files in $PATH](/blog/reliably-finding-files-in-path)" is wanting to ensure Docker Desktop is actually running before the `docker` CLI command is executed.
+I have run into a few situations where I would like some code to automatically execute before or after a certain command executes.
+A concrete example I talked about in "[Reliably Finding Files in $PATH](/blog/reliably-finding-files-in-path)" is wanting to ensure [Docker Desktop](https://docs.docker.com/desktop/) is actually running before the `docker` CLI command is executed.

 I wanted the order of operations to be: